-One of the strongest features this monitor has to offer is its battery life.
+One of the strongest features this baby monitor has to offer is its battery life.
 It can go up to 8 hours between charges.
 Better yet, it has an Eco mode that preserves battery life by shutting off the video until a sound is detected.

-This monitor is capable of expanding to up to four cameras.
+This baby monitor is capable of expanding to up to four cameras.
 In addition, it is able to run a 10 second loop, rotating between which camera view shows up on the monitor.

 The screen size is a bit small, coming in at 2.4 inches.
-It is a color screen but some users report that the image quality is not great.
+It is a color screen but some users report that the video quality is not great.
 Keep in mind though, you do necessarily need HD quality resolution to keep tabs on your child.

 The power cord on the camera is fairly short.
 So, you are somewhat limited in where you can place it within your baby’s room.
 This actually can be a real problem, depending on where the outlets in the room are as it might prevent you from getting a good view of your baby.
 That said, this problem can be easily resolved with an extension cord.